aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/_index.md

 - [Bret Victor: A Brief Rant on the Future of Interaction Design](http://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/)
     - [Responses to the text](http://worrydream.com/ABriefRantOnTheFutureOfInteractionDesign/responses.html)
 - [Tangible Interaction](https://www.interaction-design.org/literature/book/the-glossary-of-human-computer-interaction/tangible-interaction)

+Adding short reflections of the readings on your site is not mandatory but will have a positive effect on your evaluation and can compensate for missed lectures.